” It’s good to have an end to journey toward, but it is the journey that matters, in the end.” – Ernest Hemingway.

 I love checking in, I love going through security, I love finding a comfy chair to wait on and I even love the crappy food choices I get to make.
 I love hearing the boarding call, I love lining up to get on the plane, I love saying ‘Hi’ to my seat when I find it and I love checking out the menu, the movies and the other people on the plane.

-When we observe people in the grip of travel rage, we see them making choices that propel irritating situations into disasters.
+When we observe people in the grip of travel delay rage, we see them making choices that propel irritating situations into disasters.
 You know the scene.
-Red-faced travellers raging at the check-in crew because they won’t make their destination on time – even though all the yelling in the world is not going to get the plane off the ground.
-It’s just not.
+Red-faced travellers yelling at the check-in crew because they won’t make their destination on time.
+Even though, all the yelling in the world is not going to get the plane off the ground.

 I’ve seen people huff, puff, whinge, squirm, sigh and argue with their companions until they’ve worked themselves into a state of total meltdown.
 Choosing this attitude is also not going to get the plane off the ground.
 It is, however, a great way to make yourself feel a whole lot worse.